Pack3tL0ss/ConsolePi/README.md

 ## ConsolePi API

-ConsolePi includes and API with the following available methods (All Are GET methods via http currently).
+ConsolePi includes an API with the following available methods (All Are GET methods via http currently).

 /api/v1.0/
 * adapters: returns list of local adapters